LIFE: HONEY, I'M HOME!

 STUDY/GUEST ROOM:

 Finally, my favorite room, and also the most challenging.
-I knew from day one that I wanted to have my very own study.
+I knew from day one that I wanted to have my own study.
 A room filled with books floor to ceiling, but I also knew practically, we would need a guest room, somewhere a family member or friend would be able to spend the night when visiting.
-So how do you transform this room into both of these things without jeopardizing one or the other?
+So how do you transform this room into both of these things without compromising one or the other?

 Photo by Natalee Cocks